jjjutla/FibreTag/Funding.md

 ### Technology Stack

-* REST API backend running Web3.js/Thorify to interact with smart contracts
+* REST API backend running Web3.js/Thorify to interact with smart contracts.
-* Solidity Tracking smart contract
+* Solidity tracking smart contract.
-* Digital Twin NFT contract
+* Digital twin NFT smart contract.
-* FIAT Payment contract
+* FIAT payment smart contract.
-* Vechain.energy API key as blockchain bridge
+* Vechain.energy API integration as blockchain bridge.
 * iOS frontend written in Swift using SwiftUI/UIKit.
-App is built using MVVM architecture, widely regarded as the one of the best mobile architectures for clearly separating UI and internal logic using internal Xcode target frameworks
+App is built using MVVM architecture, widely regarded as the one of the best mobile architectures for clearly separating UI and internal logic using internal Xcode target frameworks.
-* Basic Web frontend to visualize tracking history
+* Basic Web frontend to visualize tracking history.

-When a user downloads the app they are presented with several login options - login as a manufacturer scanning and updating tag information or as a consumer wanting to view the history and validate authentication.
+When a user downloads the app they are presented with several login options - login as a manufacturer scanning and updating tag information or as a consumer wanting to view the history and validate authentication of an item.
 To allow for an easy onboarding we have a conventional login using Google OAuth which is integrated through Google Firebase, which acts as the server backend for all centralized FibreTag information that does not require the immutability or decentralization of the VechainThor blockchain.
 Upon successful account creation, certain premium features within the app are locked until activated with a valid API key.

 The app provides an easy overview of the FibreTag marketplace, where FibreTag acts as a middle man for users to purchase products from companies that partner with FibreTag.
 Additionally, users are able to scan the physical NFC tags in the clothing to validate and ensure the validity and origins of their clothing.
 On top of that, the NFT phygital feature is used to its fullest extent when operated via the iOS app due to the amount of native support Apple provides with its ARKit and RealityKit libraries.
 Please keep in mind that users can store their private keys for their wallets locally on device using SwiftData und UserDefaults - 2 features Apple provides for device-only information.